 Examine the interplay between truth-telling and story-telling in ‘Des Cannibales’.

-Montaigne’s 1580 essay, ‘Des Cannibales’, may be considered interesting from a critical point of view for the way in which the interplay between truth-telling and story-telling is productive of the main focus of the essay.
-As stated by the critic, Steven Rendall, the essay’s “main subject, despite the title, is not cannibals”(56), rather Montaigne seeks to uncover a deeper intellectual truth, introducing the reader to “the liberating experience of changing his mind”(62).
-However, the extent to which Montaigne’s approach may be described as ‘truth-telling’ is debatable, for this implies a sense of didacticism which, it may be argued, is largely absent from the work, both explicitly and implicitly.
+Montaigne’s 1580 essay, ‘Des Cannibales’, may be considered interesting from a critical point of view for the way in which the interplay between truth-telling and story-telling becomes the main focus of the essay.
+As stated by the critic Steven Rendall, the essay’s “main subject, despite the title, is not cannibals”(56), rather, Montaigne seeks to uncover a deeper intellectual truth, introducing the reader to “the liberating experience of changing his mind”(62).
+However, the extent to which Montaigne’s approach may be described as ‘truth-telling’ is debatable, for this may be said to imply a sense of didacticism which, it may be argued, is largely absent from the work, both explicitly and implicitly.
+Good point to take forward.
+It would be helpful to set out how you attend to address this conundrum in what follows.

-What is first striking about ‘Des Cannibales’, in comparison to the rest of the Essais, is Montaigne’s apparent decision to write about a subject of which he had very little first-hand experience.
+What is first striking about ‘Des Cannibales’ in comparison to the rest of the Essais is Montaigne’s apparent decision to write about a subject of which he had very little first-hand experience.
 This appears a strange course of action for a man who, throughout the rest of the collection, appears more concerned with abstract concepts such as ‘La Tristesse’ or ‘l’Amitié’, to whose discussion first-hand experience and immediacy is key.
 This opens up a paradox within the essay, as Montaigne claims to wish “que chacun écrivît ce qu’il sait, et autant qu’il en sait”(128).
 We may believe Montaigne, who advocates “des topographes”(128) as a source of information, has made the mistake of falling victim to the “vice”(128) of cosmography, in attempting to describe a culture which he himself has never fully experienced, never having visited the societies described.
-His reliance on both classical authorities, such as the story of “le roi Pyrrhus”(124), and the testimony of the “homme simple”(128), a supposed eye-witness to the society and culture of the New World, creates the sense sense of a lack of immediacy, and this is furthered by a frustrating lack of attention to detail on the part of the narrator.
+His reliance on both classical authorities, such as the story of “le roi Pyrrhus”(124), and the testimony of the “homme simple”(128), a supposed eye-witness to the society and culture of the New World, creates the sense of a lack of immediacy, and this is furthered by a frustrating lack of attention to detail on the part of the narrator.
 Nearing the end of the essay, Montaigne fails to recount fully his meeting of and discussion with the “trois”(141) “[c]annibales”(124), almost entirely dismissing what might have been a pivotal point for discussion with the admission that “ils répondirent trois choses, d’où j’ai perdu la troisième”(141).
 This apparent dis-interest in the supposed subject matter of ‘Des Cannibales’ causes us to question whether any of Montaigne’s essay may really be described as truth-telling, for any links to the truth are, at best, tenuous and vague, and at their worst, apparently completely unfounded.
-Even the use of classical authorities, which would have been at least highly-regarded by contemporaries, fails to create any sense of real, empirical knowledge of the New World itself, for Montaigne himself concedes that neither the account of “Platon”(125) concerning “Atlantide”(125), nor that of the man who, for convenience’s sake, is assumed to be “Aristote”(127), are applicable to the situation that is now in hand.
-Thus, it seems reasonable to suggest that Montaigne’s essay is one that holds its main foundation in story-telling, rather than truth-telling; however the impact which this has on the validity of his argument as a whole is debatable.
+Even the use of classical authorities, which would have been at least highly-regarded by contemporaries, fails to create any sense of real, empirical knowledge of the New World itself, for Montaigne himself concedes that neither the account of “Platon”(125) concerning “Atlantide”(125), nor that of the man who, for convenience’s sake, is assumed to be “Aristote”(127), are applicable to the situation that is now in hand. Thus, it seems reasonable to suggest that Montaigne’s essay is one that holds its main foundation in story-telling, rather than truth-telling; however the impact which this has on the validity of his argument as a whole is debatable.